emmalobley/SudokuMania/README.md

 Upon reviewing the API we discussed user interaction to select sudoku difficulty and the option of having a running timer.

+This API is called 'Dosuku'
+It generates sudoku boards and solutions
+This API is free and does not require any authentication!

+You can retrieve sudoku from urls

 [Sudoku API web link](https://sudoku-api.vercel.app/)

 [Sudoku API](https://sudoku-api.vercel.app/api/dosuku)